-Organelle What does it do?
+Organelle image What does it do?

 Nucleus

 Rough ER

 Smooth ER

 Ribosomes

 Golgi Complex

 Mitochondria

 Lysosomes

 We left space for you to draw the organelle as it looks on the model.
 Make sure you go to the model and find them all.
+This is surely be on the lab practical.